awtyklo/carve-api/README.md

-# carve-api
+# Carve API

-onsistent and reusable way of composing REST API endpoints
+Consistent and reusable way of composing REST API endpoints for Symfony